felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 about the book.
 There's a good amount of intuition that goes into this process.
 Sure, I try to put a minimum of effort in my reviews, but I also try not to overdo it.
 After all, this is something I do for myself.
-I have to find enjoyment in it, otherwise I know I will get discouraged.
+I must find enjoyment in it, otherwise I know I will get discouraged.

 Finally, I suggest you include in your review all the Star Quotes you identified in [Step 3](#step-3-find-your-star-quotes).
-It will be very convenient to be able to use `Ctrl-F` (or `grep`) to search specific quotes later on.
+It will be very convenient to be able to use `Ctrl-F` (or `grep`) to search specific quotes later.

 [As an example, here is the latest review I wrote](/latest).
-Feel free to copy my format if you want, or create your own.
+Feel free to copy my format if you want or create your own.
 In the end, what matters is that you create a pattern of work that tricks your brain into thinking about these ideas and have them make sense for you.
 You get bonus points if you make this review public: not only are you